An-dz/ScriptJaeger/README.md

 * This fee is their verification method
 Yes, you pay and you are verified, how does this protect the user?

 For the current moment this extension is still not enough stable for distribution.
-It's on the roadmap to offer the compiled extension as CRX through GitHub and for the extension to check for updates and at least notify of new updates.
+It's on the roadmap to offer a compiled extension as CRX through GitHub and for the extension to check for updates and at least notify of new updates.

 ## Permissions
 This extension requests some permissions, here's why it requires each one: